+- 1 Click Start, All Programs, My Toshiba, and then TOSHIBA Application Installer.

 - 2 Click Next.

 - 3 Click the item you want to install.

 - 4 Click Install.

 - 5 Follow the on-screen prompts to complete the installation process.

-Using the touch pad
+Using the TouchPadTM

-Some of the touch pad operations described in this section are only supported in certain applications.
+Some of the TouchPad operations described in this section are only supported in certain applications.

-You can use the touch pad (the small, touch-sensitive area in front of the keyboard) and the adjacent control buttons to:
+You can use the TouchPadTM (the small, touch-sensitive area in front of the keyboard) and the adjacent control buttons to:

 - Move the pointer on the screen

-- Select an item on the screen.
+- Select an item on the screen

 - Open or activate an item on the screen

 - Scroll through a document or information

 - Zoom in for a close-up view

-- ❖ Zoom out to see more information at once
+- Zoom out to see more information at once

-(Sample Illustration) The touch pad and associated control buttons
+(Sample Illustration) The TouchPad and associated control buttons